On the Nori and Hodge realisations of Voevodsky motives: The realisation functor and applications.

-is an equivalence.
-Therefore, the assignment $i\mapsto (\mathcal{DM}(X_i,\Q),\nscr_{\mid X_i})$ is a colimit diagram in the category $\mathrm{Pr}^{\mathrm{Alg}}$ of \cite[Notation 4.8.5.10]{lurieHigherAlgebra2022}.
-By \cite[Theorem 4.8.5.11]{lurieHigherAlgebra2022}, the functor $(\ccal,A)$ that sends a presentable symmetric monoidal category $\ccal$ together with an algebra object $A\in\ccal$ to the category $\mathrm{Mod}_A(\ccal)$ has a right adjoint, hence preserves colimits.
-This is why the assignment $i\mapsto \mathrm{Mod}_{\nscr_{X_i}}(\mathcal{DM}(X_i,\Q))$ is a colimit diagram.
-We found a precise statement giving the symmetric monoidal structure in the paper by Ayoub, Gallauer and Vezzani The precise statement is \cite[Lemma 3.5.6]{MR4466640}. \end{proof} Using Ayoub's arguments for \cite[Theorem 1.93 (i) p 53]{ayoubAnabelianPresentationMotivic2022}, we can prove : \begin{prop} The functor is an equivalence for every finite type $k$-scheme $X$. \end{prop} \begin{proof} The functor is fully faithful by \Cref{fullFaithNor}.
-The essential surjectivity is proven by Noetherian induction.
-Assume that $X=\Spec k$ is the spectrum of a field.
-As $\mathcal{DN}(\Spec k)$ is compactly generated it suffices to show that $\tilde{\mathrm{Nor}^*}$ reaches all compact objects $M\in\dcal^b(\Mp(k))$.
-As the functor is already fully faithful, by dévissage it suffices to check that any object of the heart $M\in\Mp(k)$ is in the image of $\tilde{\mathrm{Nor}^*}$.
-Any such object has a weight filtration whose graded pieces are direct factors of $\HH^{n+2j}(\pi_X)_*\Q_X(i)$ with $\pi_X:X\to\Spec K$ a smooth projective morphism by \cite[Theorem 10.2.5]{MR3618276}.
+\begin{prop} The functor is an equivalence for every finite type $k$-scheme $X$. \end{prop} \begin{proof} The functor is fully faithful by \Cref{fullFaithNor}.
+We first prove that it is essential surjective for $X=\Spec K$ the spectrum of a field, not necessarily finite over $k$.
+As $\mathcal{DN}(\Spec K)$ is compactly generated it suffices to show that $\widetilde{\mathrm{Nor}^*}$ reaches all compact objects $M\in\dcal^b(\Mp(K))$.
+As the functor is already fully faithful, by dévissage it suffices to check that any object of the heart $M\in\Mp(K)$ is in the image of $\widetilde{\mathrm{Nor}^*}$.
+Any such object has a weight filtration whose graded pieces are direct factors of $\HH^{n+2j}(\pi_X)_*\Q_X(i)$ with $\pi_X:X\to\Spec K$ a smooth projective morphism by Arapura's \cite[Theorem 10.2.5]{MR3618276}.
+Note that here we used that if $K$ is a finite type extension of $k$, then the category $\Mp(\Spec K)$ obtained by colimit as motives over the generic point of a variety over $k$ coincides with Nori motives over $K$.
+This holds with a beautiful proof in \cite[Proposition 1.15]{terenziTensorStructurePerverse2024} or can be proven by using that the $\ell$-adic realisation is absolute, \emph{i.e.} does not depend on the base field.
 Therefore by dévissage again it suffices to check that any such $\HH^{n+2j}(\pi_X)_*\Q_X(i)$ is in the image.
-But as $(\pi_X)_*\Q_X(i)$ is pure of weight $-2i$, it is the direct sum of its $\HH^n[n]$, thus is suffices to show that each $(\pi_X)_*\Q_X(i)$ is in the image, which is obvious by compatibility with the $6$ operations.
+But as $(\pi_X)_*\Q_X(i)$ is pure of weight $-2i$, it is the direct sum of its $\HH^n[-n]$, thus is suffices to show that each $(\pi_X)_*\Q_X(i)$ is in the image, which is obvious by compatibility with the $6$ operations.